 How to Adjust Your SEO Strategy

 Even a small local business needs to take its ranking seriously.
 Because your potential customers are looking for you online—and probably from a mobile device—you can’t afford to neglect the implications and effects of Possum.
-Here are a few simple, practical steps you can take to adjust your SEO so you can recover from a downrank—or avoid one from happening in the future.
+Here are a few simple, practical steps to adjust your SEO so you can recover from a downrank—or avoid one from happening in the future.

 Optimize Your Site’s SEO

-When you’re trying to rank for local listings, the number one way to work the system in your favor is to practice good SEO.
+When trying to rank for local listings, the number one way to work the system in your favor is to practice good SEO.
 As Google aims to present the most relevant searches to its users, you need to do everything you can to get picked up by Google in the first place, showing the web crawlers that you are the answer to that particular user’s query.